- Additional Positions at AU

 - Book Currently Reading

 - Dr. Sarah Irvine Belson holds a PhD from Arizona State University in Curriculum and Instruction with a cognate in Special Education.
-Her research explores educational opportunity for children with disabilities and teacher education policy.
-Her focus on applied interventions for children at risk attends to two major areas of research, namely special education technology and teacher education policy and practice.
-She is the author of over 50 research papers and chapters on practice and policy in special education and education reform.
-Dr. Irvine Belson’s experience as a K12 special educator and her focus on interventions designed to increase educational opportunity for children with disabilities is a cornerstone of her research and teaching.
-In addition to her work in policy and practice, she also collaborates with colleagues across departments at American University, including Anastasia Snelling (health studies) and Kiho Kim (environmental science) to inform policy and improve outcomes for children.
+Her research explores educational opportunity for children with disabilities and on applied interventions for children with IEPs.
+She is the author or co-author of over 100 research papers and chapters on practice and policy in special education and education reform.
+Dr. Irvine Belson’s experience as a P12 special educator and her focus on equitable interventions and data-based decision making are cornerstones of her research and teaching.
 Dr. Irvine Belson served as Dean of the School of Education, Teaching & Health from 2002-2015, a role in which she was pleased to support faculty and students in pursuit of excellence in the classroom, in the field, and in research.

 Grants and Sponsored Research

-District of Columbia, Office of the State Superintendent for Education: Master Teacher Cadre Secondary Special Education Cadre.
-Role: PI $ 142,861, October 2017 to June 2018.
+District of Columbia, Office of the State Superintendent for Education: Leadership Institute for Secondary Special Education (LISSE).
+Role: PI, $152,314 October 2019 – September 2020

-US Department of Agriculture, Institute of Food Safety & Nutrition: Healthy Schoolhouse 2.0: Teachers and Parents Working Together to Improve Student Health Role: co-PI with Anastasia Snelling, Department of Health Studies $900,000 March 2017 to February 2021.
+U.S. Department of Agriculture, National Institute of Food & Agriculture: Healthy Schoolhouse 2.0: Teachers and Parents Working Together to Improve Student Health Role: co-PI with Anastasia Snelling, Department of Health Studies $900,000 March 2017 to February 2021.